AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 **Answer:** The plant view area of the floc blanket is 60 square meters.

-2. What is the total length of the floc blanket zone for all tanks?
+**2. What is the total length** of the floc blanket zone for all tanks?

 .. code:: python